 The relevant literature [on the meaning of quantum theory] is famously contentious and obscure.
 I believe it will remain so until someone constructs, within the formalism of quantum mechanics, an “observer,” that is, a model entity whose states correspond to a recognizable caricature of conscious awareness, and demonstrates that the perceived interaction of this entity with the physical world, following the equations of quantum theory, accords with our experience.
-That is a formidable project, … only after its completion might one legitimately claim that quantum theory is defined by the equations of quantum theory.
+That is a formidable project … only after its completion might one legitimately claim that quantum theory is defined by the equations of quantum theory.
 (2006, 142)

 It is found that experiences of the observer … are in full accord with predictions … of quantum mechanics (1957, 455)

-Quantum mechanics does not work for the observer.
-It is the experiences, the record of observations, that form the protagonist that follows the equations, the world hologram.
-And Lockwood demonstrates this in the formalism of quantum mechanics
+Quantum mechanics does not work for the physical observer.
+It is the experiences, the record of observations, that form the protagonist that follows the equations.
+It is the world hologram that conforms to the requirements.

 The world hologram is the ”observer” Wilczek describes.
 This resolves the great paradoxes.
 The physics works.
 The quantum theory is indeed defined by the well-established equations of quantum theory.